 SG PD Centre

-We are a Centre of Excellence for Peritoneal Dialysis (PD)
+Supporting Excellence in Peritoneal Dialysis (PD)

-Nested within The Integrated Medical Centre (InMed), we employ Singapore registered doctors and nurses that are supported by board certified specialists in Renal Medicine ensuring optimised care, competencies and Quality Assurance.
+SGPD works collaboratively with various for-profit as well as not-for-profit organisations.
+We employ Singapore registered doctors and nurses that are supported by board certified specialists in Renal Medicine ensuring optimised care, competencies and Quality Assurance.

-As a dedicated community partner in the “Healthier SG” initiative by MOH, we strive to find, and support, viable home based dialysis solutions for our kidney failure patients.
+As a dedicated community partner in the “Healthier SG” initiative by MOH, we strive to find, and support, viable home-based dialysis solutions for our kidney failure patients.

 We encourage a comprehensive “care plan” for our patients including seamless transitioning to Conservative Kidney Care and Palliative Medicine.